oneconvergence/dkube-examples/readme.md

 # Training Example Repo

-## Examples

- The following examples are available in this repo.
+The following examples are available in this repo:

- - Chest X-Ray
- - Insurance Prediction
- - CI/CD

 ## 1. Insurance Prediction

 The **Insurance** example provides the full workflow for an example that predicts insurance costs based on individual input characteristics.
 The example and workflow details are available in the folder [Insurance](./insurance).

+## 2. Preprocessing

+The **Preprocessing** example uses the insurance example, but adds a preprocessing stage before training.
+The example is available in the folder [Preprocessing](./preprocessing).

- ## 2. Chest X-Ray
+## 3. Chest X-Ray

  The **Chest X-Ray** example trains a model based on X-Rays that include normal and diseased images.
 It predicts whether an X-Ray is healthy.
 The example and workflow details are available in the folder [Chest X-Ray](./chest-xray).

-## 3. CI/CD
+## 4. CI/CD

  This repo includes the details on using the DKube CI/CD capability, using the chest X-Ray example for a Training Run.
 More details are available in the repo [CI/CD Examples](https://github.com/oneconvergence/dkube-cicd-example).
 This includes branches for a variety of CI/CD workflows.
 Follow these instructions to experiment with CI/CD.